 Passively managed ETFs are transparent due to the daily disclosure of assets

 - ETFs make their holdings available on a daily basis, while mutual funds generally do so only monthly or quarterly, with semiannual updates.

-- ETFs disclose whether they lend out securities and give detail of the collateral they hold, while mutual funds are not required to do so.
+- ETFs disclose whether they lend out securities and give detail of the collateral they hold, while mutual funds aren't required to do so.

 Implementing ETFs: real-world examples

-In the second part of this piece, we detail how professional portfolio managers and financial advisors employ ETFs in the construction of client portfolios.
+In the second part of this piece, we detail how professional portfolio managers and financial professionals employ ETFs in the construction of client portfolios.

-Most financial advisors recommend a blend of ETFs and active strategies
+Most financial professionals recommend a blend of ETFs and active strategies

 As the variety of ETFs has grown beyond the category’s index-replication roots, so too has the potential for executing strategies that borrow from the ideas of active portfolio construction.
 Strategic, or smart, beta is a good example.
 Strategic beta investment strategies seek to improve on traditional market-capitalization-weighted indexes by pursuing many of the same goals as actively managed portfolios.
 But unlike active funds, strategic beta indexes and the portfolios that track them tend to follow rules-based, highly transparent, and lower-cost approaches to investing.